dmbarbour/wikilon/docs/SimplifyABC.md

 # Simplifying Awelon Bytecode

+Simplifying ABC involves two ongoing challenges:

+1. to discover useful, valid simplification rules
+2. to determine a good strategy for applying rules

+Simplification rules are behavior-preserving rewrites for our bytecode or a simple editable view thereof.
+A strategy is important to ensure simplification terminates and accomplishes something useful.
+Ideally, the simplifier itself should be simple and predictable enough for developers to internalize.

+In context of Wikilon, our simplifier will also be largely responsible for evaluating 'dictionary objects' as part of our [application models](ApplicationModel.md).

-Simplifying ABC has two challenges: first to determine which simplifications are valid, and second to determine a *strategy* for applying simplifications that is both efficient and reasonably complete, where by 'complete' I mean that we can write normal code with an expectation that it is fully partially evaluated, but it's okay that we might also stymie our simplifier if we try.
+ that is both efficient and reasonably complete, where by 'complete' I mean that we can write normal code with an expectation that it is fully partially evaluated, but it's okay that we might also stymie our simplifier if we try.

 Minimally, the simplifier should handle basic data plumbing and maths for a `(stack*(hand*ext))` environment.
 Other ad-hoc environments would be nice, but are less essential at this time.

 Some obvious simplifications:

+        BASIC DATA PLUMBING SIMPLIFICATION RULES

-        ww →
+        ww =
-        zz →
+        zz =
-        lr →
+        lr =
-        rl →
+        rl =
-        vc →
+        vc =
-        cv →
+        cv =
-        zwz → wzw (or vice versa)
+        zwz = wzw (or vice versa)

-        lzrw → wlzr (since `lzr` doesn't impact first two items) (Haven't found a use case for this one.)
+        lzrw = wlzr (since `lzr` doesn't impact first two items) (Haven't found a use case for this one.)
             (Similar for llzrrw, llzrrz.)

         (similar for VRWLCZ)

+        SOME MATH SIMPLIFICATION RULES

         w+ → + (commutativity)
         w* → * (commutativity)